Louis XIV furniture: Desks

 The bureau or desk in its rough modern form appeared under Louis XIV.
 The earliest version was the Mazarin desk, named for Louis's prime minister, Cardinal Mazarin.
 It had two columns of three drawers each, each mounted on four feet and connected by an E-shaped brace, supporting a flat writing surface with a single drawer beneath.
 Later variations included a folding top.
-Later in the reign, the Mazarin desk was replaced by a large flat topped writing table with four legs and two drawers.
-A very elegant version of this desk was made by André-Charles Boulle, for Nicolas Fouquet, the King's minister of finance, for his chateau at Vaux-le-Vicomte.
+Later in the reign, the Mazarin desk was replaced by a large flat-topped writing table with four legs and two drawers.
+A very elegant version of this desk was made by André-Charles Boulle, for Nicolas Fouquet, the King's minister of finance, for his château at Vaux-le-Vicomte.

 Beds

 The bedroom was a place of ceremony under Louis XIV.
 The formal awakening of the King at the Palace of Versaille was a daily event, which any member of the Court or visitor to the Palace could attend.
 It was common for members of the nobility to receive guests when they were in bed.
 The beds had very high canopies and draperies supported by four posts and a rectangual frame or panel, called a tester, above.
 The draperies were largely to keep heat in and drafts out.
 The beds were separated from the rest of the room by a balustrade.